 - on our website, we’ve profiled journalists and podcasters giving coverage to inclusion and inspiring stories from LGBT+ individuals, and featured a range of blogs and articles covering topics such as workplace culture, coming out, and visibility.

 Objectives for 2019

-- Look to form a Steering Committee.
+- Form a Steering Committee.
 Are you interested in playing an active role in Sports Media LGBT+?
 It doesn’t require a big commitment – we’re all busy people, after all – but it could be a great addition to your CV.
 A committee would aim to meet at least four times a year, and would work together on content, resources, and events; whether our own, or others.

 - Work with schools, colleges, universities and other establishments on inclusive LGBT+ reporting.
 Jon has delivered well-received presentations that identify how sensationalism, inappropriate language and terminology, and lack of context have contributed to common complaints in journalism.
 By drawing upon our own newsroom experience and expertise, we raise discussion points and make suggestions which will help to prevent damaging stereotypes being perpetuated, while also addressing issues of representation.

 - Raise funds to help LGBT+ people in need of assistance.
 We do not yet have a charity partner, but we are interested in staging social events and other functions (such as quiz nights, panel debates, etc) where we could collect donations.

 - Use our platforms and reach to amplify LGBT+ voices, both in sport and sports media.
 Networks have the power to connect people and open doors; both remain key functions for us.
 We offer a space for both LGBT+ people and allies in sport and sports media to discuss their experiences, either in private or in public via blog posts etc (we are Google News indexed).
 We’ll listen, give advice where appropriate, and aim to empower others to achieve their goals through authenticity.